 - the names of the people in the group

 The group members repeat a series of tasks designed to give mental stimulation.
 The tasks also reinforce information regarding the time, the place and the people involved in the group.
-There will be discussions about a variety of topics, as well as word and memory games.
+You will be involved in discussions about a variety of topics, as well as taking part in word and memory games.